DavidResin/sitsitex/src/data/song_files/en.md

 You're hung over?
 What a shame, boy.
 Hooray, us jolly water playboys
 We're as fresh as one can be (indeed!)

+## March of the Water-Boys
+###### marchofthewaterboys2

+This we swear upon our lives or even death:
+That we will not drink at all
+that devilish alcohol.
+You may join us and check every single breath
+but you’ll see our edge is straight.

+Hooray, us jolly water playboys
+alcohol won’t make us weary
+we are always feeling cheery
+Hooray, us sober water playboys
+We’re as fresh as one can be.

+When you live your life in peaceful harmony,
+Read and study all day long,
+Never partake in beer pong,
+Stay away from ill-behaving company,
+What a bliss it all can be!
+Hooray, us jolly water playboys…

+Karma surely punishes all sinful deeds,
+Those that others always do,
+When the drink their heads cuckoo,
+It can ruin heritage and dynasties
+And collapse the whole culture.
+Hooray, us jolly water playboys…

 ## Far Over
 ###### farover